• Skip to primary navigation

 The tender chickpea meatballs with zucchini, carrots, and cheese are served with marinara sauce and pasta; this is our favorite vegetarian meatball recipe.

 I have to say that we do have a soft spot for meatballs in our family.
 We love real meatballs, like turkey meatballs without breadcrumbs, Turkish beef kofta, and pork meatballs in tomato sauce, but we love our vegetarian chickpea meatballs just as much.
-This is a super easy recipe made with pantry staples; it's all about searching and blending some ingredients, forming balls, and baking them in the oven.

 I am trying a new meatball recipe at least once a month, and we love most of them.
 This vegetarian meatball recipe is a new variation that my kids love.
 So filling and satisfying, yet completely wholesome and healthy.
+Check out this collection of Meatball Recipes, too.

 collage of two pictures of ingredients for veggie balls and red pepper sauce.

-For the veggie meatballs (1):
+For the veggie meatballs (1)

-• Chickpeas (also known as garbanzo beans) โ€“ from a can.
+• Chickpeas from a can.

-• Fresh and dried breadcrumbs.
+• Breadcrumbs: Fresh and dried breadcrumbs.

 • Make the fresh ones from a slice of bread.
 You will need about 30 g/ 1 oz fresh breadcrumbs; I prefer to weigh that amount because slice sizes can vary from one bread type to another.